Phase-space entropy cascade and irreversibility of stochastic heating in nearly collisionless plasma turbulence: Phase-space spectrum

 Since $\hat{\Gamma}^{k}$ is positive when $\xi \gg 1$ and negative when $\xi \ll 1$, viz., \eqref{asymptotics_k_flux}, there is always an order-unity $\xi_{\alpha}$ at which $\hat{\Gamma}^{k} = 0$.
 Unlike the Batchelor case \eqref{flux_alpha2_ratio}, the ratio of fluxes \eqref{flux_alpha_ratio} is not a function solely of $\xi$.
 Therefore, \eqref{flux_alpha_ratio} implies that along curves of constant $\xi \sim 1 \neq \xi_{\alpha}$, the flux is always diffusion-dominated as $s v_{\mathrm{th}} \rightarrow \infty$.
 Furthermore, in the asymptotic region $\xi \gg 1$ (which for $\alpha = 2$ was the phase-mixing-dominated region), we show in Appendix \ref{phases_k_flux} that, as $\alpha$ gets smaller, the region where the flux is asymptotically phase-mixing-dominated shrinks.
 In fact, for $\alpha < 1/2$, there is no asymptotic region at all where the flux is phase-mixing-dominated (except along the curve $\xi = \xi_{\alpha}$).

 As an example, we plot the (nondimensionalized) vector flux for $\alpha = 1$ in Fig.~\ref{fig:a1_flux_ks_alpha2_alpha1}(b) (explicit expressions for the components of the flux in this case can be found in Appendix \ref{alpha1_calc_section}).
-In this case, the flux is phase-mixing-dominated only in the region $|s v_{\mathrm{th}}| \lesssim 1$ (irrespective of~$k$), which in Fig.~\ref{fig:a1_flux_ks_alpha2_alpha1}(b) we indicate with gray lines.
+In this case, apart from along the curve $\xi = \xi_1$ where $\hat{\Gamma}^{k} = 0$, the flux is phase-mixing-dominated only in the region $|s v_{\mathrm{th}}| \lesssim 1$ (irrespective of~$k$), which in Fig.~\ref{fig:a1_flux_ks_alpha2_alpha1}(b) we indicate with gray lines.

 These results do not mean that there is no effective phase mixing for these cases.
 The ratio \eqref{ratio_time_scale} of nonlinear and linear time scales gives the relative local transport of $\delta C_2$ in $s$ versus $k$ space.
 While the non-local transport of $\delta C_2$ in $k$ space dominates over its flux in $s$, locally, the phase-mixing time \eqref{p_time} of $\hat{F}$ is still shorter than the diffusion time \eqref{d_time} when $\xi \gg 1$.
 This dominant local phase mixing is what sets up the lowest-order, constant-flux-in-$s$ spectrum in the $\xi \gg 1$ region, viz., \eqref{linear_constant_flux} and~\eqref{asymptotics_spec_twiddle}.